 Please note :: If your VISA requires an appointment with the U.S. consulate in your home country, you are strongly encouraged to apply by May 1.
 This is to ensure your Visa is processed by the program start date.

-:: Students that do not have permanent citizenship in the United States are considered International.
+♦ Students who do not have permanent citizenship in the United States are considered International.

-:: International student applicants must be rising juniors or seniors in high school, or the equivalent, and at least 15 years of age by the orientation date.
+♦ International student applicants must be in 10th or 11th grade in high school, or the equivalent, and at least 15 years of age by the check-in date.
 Students who wish to enroll in a lab science course must be at least 16 years of age.

-:: Applicant must have above-average secondary school grades and excellent English language skills to ensure success in the college-level classroom.
-If your first language is not English, you must have taken the Test of English as Foreign Language (TOEFL) and scored approximately 85 on the IBT (internet-based test).
-Other recognized English language qualification test scores, such as the Cambridge exams, may be submitted as well.
+♦ Applicant must have above-average secondary school grades and excellent English language skills to ensure success in the college-level classroom.
+If your first language is not English, you must have taken the Test of English as Foreign Language (TOEFL) and scored approximately 90 on the IBT (internet-based test).
+Other recognized English language qualification test scores, such as the Cambridge or IELTS exams, may be submitted as well.

 IMPORTANT NOTE: If your English language skills are not adequate, we reserve the right to move you to another class in the program that will be more suitable.